Types of Financial Ratios

-If this ratio is low, it indicates the company is in a better position as it is able to meet its requirements out of its own funds.
-Higher the ratio, higher is the risk.
+If this ratio, in addition, is low, it indicates the company is in a better position as it can meet its requirements out of its funds.
+The higher the ratio, the higher is the risk.
 (As there will be a huge outgo on interest)

 Debt to Equity Ratio:

 The debt-equity ratioDebt-equity RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
 It helps the investors determine the organization's leverage position and risk level. measures the relation between total liabilities and total equity.
 It shows how much vendorsVendorsA vendor refers to an individual or an entity that sells products and services to businesses or consumers.
 It receives payments in exchange for making items available to end-users.
 They constitute an integral part of the supply chain management for providing raw materials to manufacturers and finished goods to customers. and financial creditors have committed to the company compared to what the shareholders have committed.